Monadic reconstruction of unitary Drinfeld centers and Factorization Homology

 Observe that for $\Sigma = D$ the quantum structure sheaf $\cO_D$ is just the tensor unit of $\cZ \Hilb(\cC)$, and

 as a pointed right $\cC^{mp} \boxtimes \cC$-module C$^*$-category.
 In particular, $\cY_D \simeq \cS$ is the canonical C$^*$-algebra object.

 Suppose now that $\tilde{F}: \cC \to \fgpBim(A)$ is a unitary tensor functor.
-From Theorem \ref{thm:extensionsofsymmetricenvelopingalgebra}, we obtain the following. \begin{corollary} If $\Sigma$ is a compact framed surface and $S$ is a non-empty boundary component of $\Sigma$, there is an associated C$^*$-algebraic extension
+From Theorem \ref{thm:extensionsofsymmetricenvelopingalgebra}, we obtain the following. \begin{corollary} If $\Sigma$ is a compact framed surface with $n$-boundary components, there is an associated C$^*$-algebraic extension